segadora/iptv-proxy/README.md

 ## Description

-Iptv-Proxy is a project to proxyfie an m3u file
+Iptv-Proxy is acting as a reverse proxy and serving the stream though go to allow use of a proxy in docker compose.

 ### M3u Example